The Wise Women’s Council

 A Startup Pregnant Community

 A nine-month community group for women in business, leadership, and entrepreneurship.
 With writer, coach and facilitator Sarah Peck and bonus guest teachers.
-Applications open February 1st—apply early!
-Early bird discounts end February 15th.
-Our program begins March 4th, 2019.
+Applications are now open.
+Our program runs March 4th – November 22, 2019.

 Now Accepting Applications

 “You can’t read your own label from inside the jar.”

 This is what my good friend said to me when I sheepishly asked her for advice on a problem I thought I should have known the answer to.
 How could I be so good at strategy and business for so many people, and then get so stumped when it came to my own business?

 The answer is that we can’t do it alone.
 None of this—parenting, business, life, friendship, health—it’s not happening in a vacuum.
 And for mothers, who have so many people relying on them for support, we will put ourselves into a deficit if we don’t find our tribe and stick to it.
 If you’re a mother and you’re a business owner, multiply the difficulty times at least three: you’re the creator and instigator behind so much, and your business—and your family—takes so much out of you.